 Your recovery period

 If your breasts were rebuilt with tissue expanders and implants, you will need approximately three to four weeks off from work.
-With tissue flap reconstruction, the initial recovery period can take up to eight weeks.

 It’s important to note that complete healing from these procedures can take much longer.
 Many of our Portland breast reconstruction patients are not entirely recovered until a few months after their surgery.